sonic-net/SONiC/doc/LoM/LocalMitigation.md

 This may be just service restart or more (_say remove/reset files/data_).
 The action is executed and its result is published

 ### Sequence completion:
-- Anomaly is re-published with mitigation.
+- Anomaly is re-published with mitigation result.
 An external service may take over mitigation on any failure.

 ### conclusion
 - The actions are anytime updatable as we see need for tuning.
 - This type of detection is better equipped to run locally as it has wealth  of data, like daemon's current load level, history on restarts for last N seconds.
 - The action can be fully customized for this OS version.
 - Mitigation happens in seconds if it would not have data plane impact.
-The most common daemons that face issues are control plane daemons like LLDP.
+The most common daemons that face issues are control plane daemons like SNMP.

 # Design